paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### AlmostEqual for Integers

-Integers don't suffer from rounding problems.
-Sometimes it is useful to see if two values are close.
+Integers don't suffer from rounding problems but being close can have value.

 ```c#
 IsFalse(Compare.AlmostEqual(a: 123L, b: 133L, minimumChange: 10L));